opendatalab-de/blog/_posts/2013/2013-07-16-geojson-jackson.md

 After this you have to typecast every property and dive from HashMap into HashMap.

-Using the above library it is much easier.
-If you know what kind of data you expect from a geojson file you can directly parse the data:
+Using the above library the mapping is much easier.
+Here are two examples how you read GeoJson data.
+If you know what kind of data you expect from a GeoJson file you can directly parse the data:

 	FeatureCollection featureCollection =
 	new ObjectMapper().readValue(inputStream, FeatureCollection.class);